andifalk/springio25-security-workshop/labs/passkeys/README.md

 - If you are authenticating with a username and password, the `principal` will be of type `User`.
 - If you are authenticating with a Passkey, the `principal` will be of type `PublicKeyCredentialUserEntity`.

+✅ That's it!
+You have successfully implemented Passkeys authentication in your Spring Boot application.

+>💡 **Note**: The optional lab 2 shows how to implement Passkeys with a secure local domain.
+This lab is intended to be done as *home work*.
+Instead, we will proceed with the next topic **Enhanced Authorization**.

+---

 ## 🔹 Lab 2: Passkeys with a secure local domain (optional lab)